swe-train/napari__napari/README.md

 python -m pip install "napari[all]"
 ```

-If you prefer conda over pip, you can replace the last line with: `conda install -c conda-forge napari pyqt`
+If you prefer conda over pip, you can replace the last line with: `conda install -c conda-forge napari`

-See here for the full [installation guide](https://napari.org/tutorials/fundamentals/installation.html).
+See here for the full [installation guide](https://napari.org/tutorials/fundamentals/installation.html), including how to [install napari as a bundled app](https://napari.org/tutorials/fundamentals/installation.html#install-as-a-bundled-app).

 ## simple example